e-picas/bash-library/MANPAGE.md

 USEROS
 :    the current user operating system

+NAME VERSION DATE PRESENTATION LICENSE HOMEPAGE
+:   these are used to build the help information of the scripts ; they may be defined for each script

-SYNOPSIS DESCRIPTION OPTIONS FILES ENVIRONMENT BUGS AUTHOR SEE_ALSO :    these are used to build man-pages and usage infors ; they may be defined for each script
+SYNOPSIS DESCRIPTION OPTIONS EXAMPLES EXIT_STATUS FILES ENVIRONMENT COPYRIGHT BUGS AUTHOR SEE_ALSO :    these are used to build man-pages and help informations ; they may be defined for each script

+NAME VERSION DATE PRESENTATION COPYRIGHT_TYPE LICENSE_TYPE SOURCES_TYPE ADDITIONAL_INFO
+:   these are used to build the version string of the scripts ; they may be defined for each script

+SCRIPT_OPTS SCRIPT_ARGS SCRIPT_PROGRAMS OPTIONS_ALLOWED LONG_OPTIONS_ALLOWED ARGIND ARGUMENT
+:   these are used for options and arguments ; see the documentation for more informations

+LOREMIPSUM LOREMIPSUM_SHORT LOREMIPSUM_MULTILINE
+:   these are defined for tests with sample strings

 ## EXIT STATUS